DETAILED ACTION

 A patent for a claimed invention may not be obtained, notwithstanding that the claimed invention is not identically disclosed as set forth in section 102, if the differences between the claimed invention and the prior art are such that the claimed invention as a whole would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to which the claimed invention pertains.
 Patentability shall not be negated by the manner in which the invention was made.

-Quental does not particularly teach an embodiment where a first and second peroxide are included wherein the second peroxide has a half-life time of 145-180°C that is higher than the first peroxide’s half life time of 120-145°C.
+Quental does not particularly teach an embodiment where a first and second peroxide are used together.

 However, DeNicola teaches a propylene polymer composition [title] suitable for melt blown fibers [page 8, lines 10-13] wherein two or more peroxide activators can be used having varying decomposition temperatures [page 6, lines 53-55].
 Quental and DeNicola are analogous art as they are from the same field of endeavor, namely polypropylene melt blown fibers.

-Before the effective filing date of the instantly claimed invention, it would have been obvious to a person of ordinary skill in the art to use DeNicola’s concept of a dual peroxide system by selecting a peroxide from each end of the half-life ranges taught by Quental (120.3-185.0°C), thereby arriving at the claimed invention.
+Before the effective filing date of the instantly claimed invention, it would have been obvious to a person of ordinary skill in the art to use DeNicola’s concept of a dual peroxide system to select two of Quental’s peroxides with different half-life temperatures in the same composition.

 The motivation to modify Quental with DeNicola is that the use of both a low and high decomposition temperature peroxide provides a reduction in molecular weight without sacrificing the preformed long chain branches [page 7, lines 31-33].